-HIS101-AP (AP US His) History of the United States from 1607 to the Present (AP US His) (A Full Year Course - 1.0 unit) This full-year advanced placement course traces the major events, trends, and themes of American life from the colonial era to the present.
+HIS101-AP History of the United States from 1607 to the Present (A Full Year Course - 1.0 unit) (AP US His) This full-year advanced placement course traces the major events, trends, and themes of American life from the colonial era to the present.
 Outside reading assignments, including primary sources, enhance the understanding of America's past while showing its connection to our present time.
 The fall semester includes a study of the Constitution and the origins and functions of the federal government.
 If this course has not already been taken, then it must be taken during the Junior year.
-HIS202-AP (AP US Gov) AP US Government (AP US Gov) (FALL Semester - 0.5 unit) This course provides students with an analytical perspective on governmental processes and politics in the United States.
+HIS202-AP AP US Government (FALL Semester - 0.5 unit) (AP US Gov) This course provides students with an analytical perspective on governmental processes and politics in the United States.
 This course includes both the study of general concepts used to interpret U.S. government and politics and the analysis of specific "real world" examples.
 The course requires familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. government and politics.
 Students will be introduced to a variety of theoretical perspectives and explanations for given behaviors and outcomes relative to public policy.
 Note: If a student takes this course and either ECON210 (Macroeconomics) or ECON211 (Microeconomics) the state graduation requirement for government and economics will be satisfied.
-HIS203-AP AP Comparative Government (SPRING Semester - 0.5 unit) Introduces the field of comparative politics, stressing comparative concepts and approaches to the cross-national study of politics and government, with examination of political systems, ranging from democratic to non- democratic.
-HIS303-H Native American Studies (FALL Semester: Offered odd numbered years - 0.5 unit) This one-semester elective course studies Native American history and culture through linking the native past with the present.
+HIS203-AP AP Comparative Government (SPRING Semester - 0.5 unit) Introduces the field of comparative politics, stressing comparative concepts and approaches to the cross-national study of politics and government, with examination of political systems, ranging from democratic to nondemocratic.
+HIS303-H Native American Studies (FALL Semester; Offered odd numbered years - 0.5 unit) This one-semester elective course studies Native American history and culture through linking the native past with the present.
 Topics include native spirituality and traditions, environmental perspectives, federal policies, the reservation concept, native adaptation and survival, and current events.
 Course activities include field trips to federal recognized tribes, native guest speakers, common readings of native authors, and study of primary documents.
-A final project is required. <full></full> HIS304-H Colonial America (SPRING Semester; Offered even numbered years - 0.5 unit) This one-semester elective course studies colonial exploration and settlements of European powers and their influence on the social, cultural, economic, and political development of early America.
-The timeframe extends from European contact to 1763.
-Course requirements include reading and discussion of primary documents that help explore themes and problems related to the development of the colonial period, and how this development influenced the national period.
-Students will also engage in activities that develop an understanding and appreciation for lifestyles and customs in early America.
 A final project is required.
-H IS306-H Ethics, Beauty and the Environment (FALL Semester; Offered even numbered years - 0.5 unit) This one semester history course requires no prerequisites and is open to juniors and seniors.
-The course explores America's connection to the natural world through the study of writing, art, activism, laws, and impacts of exploitation.
-Readings include the classic works of Aldo Leopold, Edward Abbey, John Muir, John Burroughs, Annie Dillard and others.
-Our field trips include sea turtle nest inventory on Edisto Island and walks in Congaree National Park.
-Our focus on current issues point us to future paths of ethical management of natural resources and environmental stowardship.
+HIS306-H Ethics, Beauty and the Environment (FALL Semester; Offered even numbered years - 0.5 unit) This one-semester history course requires no prerequisites and is open to juniors and seniors.
+This course explores America's connection to the natural world through the study of writing, art, activism, laws, and impacts of exploitation.
+Readings include indigenous perspectives and the classic works of conservation.
+Activities include field trips to public lands and other natural areas relevant to the course material.
+Our focus on current issues points us to future paths of ethical management of our natural resources.
+A final project is required.
 HIS309-H The Civil War and Reconstruction (SPRING Semester; Offered odd numbered years - 0.5 unit) This course studies social, economic, cultural, and political forces that led to the Civil War, and how these forces determined the course and outcome of the war.
 The course intensively studies the successes and failures of the Reconstruction, and how the legacy of the post-war period still affects America.
-Themes include military strategies and problems, the African-American experience, the role of women, and the home front.
+Themes include military strategies and problems, the African American experience, the role of women, and the home front.
 Course requirements include extensive reading and discussion of primary documents that help explore related themes and problems.
 A term paper is required.
-Mathematics MAT101-H Essentials for Calculus (A Full Year Course - 1.0 Unit) This course meets four days each week and will provide a directed approach to prepare students for calculus.
-Topics covered will include coordinate geometry, rules of exponents, factoring, logarithmic and exponential functions, and an introduction to trigonometry.
-MAT102-H Foundations 1 for Calculus (FALL Semester - 0.5 unit) The first course of a two-semester sequence that meets four days each week and is designed to prepare students for the study of calculus.
-Topics include linear functions, polynomial functions, rational functions, exponential functions, logarithmic functions, function composition and transformations.